dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Match Beginning String Patterns
+# Match Ending String Patterns

-Prior challenges showed that regular expressions can be used to look for a number of matches.
-They are also used to search for patterns in specific positions in strings.

-In an earlier challenge, you used the caret character (^) inside a character set to create a negated character set in the form [^thingsthatwillnotbematched].
-Outside of a character set, the caret is used to search for patterns at the beginning of strings.
+In the last challenge, you learned to use the caret character to search for patterns at the beginning of strings.
+There is also a way to search for patterns at the end of strings.

+You can search the end of strings using the dollar sign character $ at the end of the regex.

-let firstString = "Ricky is first and can be found.";
+let theEnding = "This is a never ending story";
-let firstRegex = /^Ricky/;
-firstRegex.test(firstString);
-let notFirst = "You can't find Ricky now.";
+let storyRegex = /story$/;
-firstRegex.test(notFirst);
+storyRegex.test(theEnding);
+let noEnding = "Sometimes a story will have to end";
+storyRegex.test(noEnding);

 The first test call would return true, while the second would return false.

-Use the caret character in a regex to find Cal only in the beginning of the string rickyAndCal.
+Use the anchor character ($) to match the string caboose at the end of the string caboose.

 ## Tests

-Waiting: Your regex should search for the string Cal with a capital letter.
+Waiting: You should search for caboose with the dollar sign $ anchor in your regex.
 Waiting: Your regex should not use any flags.
-Waiting: Your regex should match the string Cal at the beginning of the string.
+Waiting: You should match caboose at the end of the string The last car on a train is the caboose
-Waiting: Your regex should not match the string Cal in the middle of a string.